 This tour is in and around the Paro Valley, Capital City Thimphu, Remote Haa Valley and Punakha.
-No rush but a leisure tour connecting the 4 Western districts.
-Tour is for 7 Nights / 8 days in Bhutan.
+A beautiful leisure tour connecting the 4 Western districts.
+Tour is for 8 Nights / 9 days in Bhutan.

 DAY 01 ARRIVE PARO

 During the journey, the traveler will experience from the left side of the plane a wonderful view of Mt.
 Everest, and other famous Himalayan Mountains including the sacred Mt.
 Jhomolhari and Mt.
 Jichu Drake in Bhutan.
 On arrival at Paro International Airport you will be received by your Bhutanese representative from Bhutan Jewel Travel Company.
-Lunch at the Hotel.
+Freshen up at the Hotel.
 Discuss the Tour Program with the Tour Guide.
-Afternoon sight seeing.Overnight: Hotel in Paro.
+If time permits do some sightseeing.Overnight: Hotel in Paro.

 DAY 02 PARO – SIGHT SEEING